 Gray Creek Store is located at the original landing site of the sternwheeler ships that once carried passengers and goods across Kootenay Lake.
 The area was built around mining, prospecting, logging and homesteading, and many folks needed supplies and services coupled with convenience.
 We were the post office, the dry goods store, and the original home of “one-stop shopping.”
 To this day, Gray Creek Store still prides itself on serving the needs of the Kootenay Lake community.

 Gray Creek Store is your connection to the Kootenay Lake Chamber of Commerce.
-Call us for questions about the East Shore (we’re happy to help) including notary services, and for updated information about the Gray Creek pass.
+Call us with any questions about the East Shore including the ferry service, and updated information about the Gray Creek pass.